pavlo-myskov/boutique-ado/README.md

 - As a Shopper, I want to be able to search for a product by name or description so that I can find a specific product I'd like to purchase
 - As a Shopper, I want to be able to easily see what I've searched for and the number of results so that I can quickly decide whether the product I want is available
 #### Epic: Purchasing and Checkout
-- As a Shopper, I want to be able easily select the size and quantity of a product when purchasing it, so that I can ensure I don't accidentally select the wrong product, size or quantity
+- As a Shopper, I want to be able to easily select the size and quantity of a product when purchasing it, so that I can ensure I don't accidentally select the wrong product, size or quantity
 - As a Shopper, I want to be able to view items in my bag to be purchased, so that I can identify the total cost of my purchase and all items I will receive
 - As a Shopper, I want to be able to adjust the quantity of individual items in my bag, so that I can easily make changes to my purchase before checkout
 - As a Shopper, I want to be able to easily enter my payment information so that I can check out quickly and with no hassles